 You might need emergency help if you get serious side effects, take too much or have a serious allergic reaction (anaphylaxis).

 An overdose of ramipril can cause dizziness, sleepiness and a pounding heartbeat.
 The amount of ramipril that can lead to an overdose varies from person to person.

-Immediate action required: Go to your nearest emergency department (ED) immediately or phone your GP if you:
+Emergency action required: Go to your nearest emergency department (ED) immediately or phone your GP if you:

 - take too much ramipril